open-telemetry/opentelemetry.io/content/en/blog/2022/k8s-otel-expose/index.md

 Lets have a quick look on the most important edge collector settings.
 A `daemonset` is used as deployment mode to ensure that one collector instance per node exists.
 The `basicauth` extension contains `username` and `password` to identify itself to the exposed remote collector.
-More container and node specific information are provided by the `k8sattributes` proccesor via the kubernetes [kubernetes downward-api](https://kubernetes.io/docs/concepts/workloads/pods/downward-api/).
+More container and node specific information are provided by the `k8sattributes` processor via the kubernetes [kubernetes downward-api](https://kubernetes.io/docs/concepts/workloads/pods/downward-api/).
 What is not covered is the cluster availability zone and the cluster name.
 To be able to identify the reported spans later, they are inserted manually with the help of the `resource`